The True Story of Jesse James

 The True Story of Jesse James is a 1957 American Western drama film adapted from Henry King's 1939 film Jesse James, which was only loosely based on James' life.
-It was directed by Nicholas Ray, with Robert Wagner portraying Jesse James and Jeffrey Hunter starring as Frank James.
+It was directed by Nicholas Ray, with Robert Wagner and Jeffrey Hunter portraying Jesse and Frank James, respectively.
 Filming took place during 1955.
 Originally titled The James Brothers in the United Kingdom, the film focused on the relationship between the two James brothers during the last 18 years of Jesse James' life.